Eärendil and Elwing

 Eärendil is the subject, too, of the song in The Lord of the Rings sung and supposedly composed by Bilbo in Rivendell, described by Tom Shippey as exemplifying "an elvish streak ... signalled ... by barely-precedented intricacies" of poetry.

 Etymology

 Eärendil means 'Lover of the Sea' in Tolkien's invented language of Quenya.
-However, Tolkien borrowed the name from Old English literature.
+However, Tolkien borrowed the name from Old English literature, in particular from the line "Eala Earendel, engla beorhtast" (Hail, Earendel, brightest of angels) of the poem Crist 1.
 Tolkien stated that the name came from the Old English name Ēarendel; he was struck by its "great beauty" c.
 1913, which he perceived as "entirely coherent with the normal style of A-S, but euphonic to a peculiar degree in that pleasing but not 'delectable' language.".
 Elwing means "Star-spray" in the Elvish language Sindarin.
 "Eärendil" was originally spelled by Tolkien as "Eärendel", before being modified.

 Fictional history

 Background

 Middle-earth was peopled in the First Age by immortal Elves, later followed by Men.
 The Elves became divided on their migrations, some settling in the Northwestern region called Beleriand.
 Fëanor, son of Finwë, the King of the Noldor, one branch of the Elves, had unique skill in craftsmanship, and forged three brilliant and highly prized jewels, the Silmarils, that shone like bright stars.
 The Dark Lord Morgoth desired the Silmarils for himself, and managed to seize them to put in his crown.
 There was enmity between Morgoth and the free peoples, Elves and Men.